csclgraham1/assignment8/README.md

 ## Red
+Vulnerability #2:Cross-Site Request Forgery

 Vulnerability #1: Insecure Direct Object Reference

-Vulnerability #2:Cross-Site Request Forgery

 ## Notes

-Describe any challenges encountered while doing the work
+I have no idea what is going on here.